Joellots/lab-git-fundamentals/README.md

-Lab - Kubernetes Fundamentals
+Lab - Git Fundamentals
 =============================

-This repository holds source files for a workshop on Kubernetes fundamentals.
+This repository holds source files for a workshop on Git fundamentals.

 This workshop borrows heavily from a similar [workshop](https://github.com/openshift-labs/lab-k8s-fundamentals) by the same